santa-krauja/TODO-list/readme.md

  To add new dependencies `npm install dependency-name --save`

  Still poorly made,
- TODO: crete form for POST and GET requests
+ TODO: create form for POST and GET requests